francescobonesi/synthesia-backend-challenge/ReadMe.md

 * Sustained load (300 req per min) for 180 seconds

 As for messages, lines of file `keyword.csv` have been used.
+This file contains randomly generated messages.

 ## "Same message many times" test

-For simulating the sending of same message many times, always using `artillery`:
+For simulating the sending of the same message many times, always using `artillery`:

 ```
 cd artillery